 That is because it's a FEE, not a tax.
 Many consider taxeslike property taxes and sales taxes-inherently "unfair" because there is no direct relationship between the taxes one pays and the return-the services-that the taxpayer receives.
 School taxes are a good example.
-It doesn't matter whether you have one kid in school, six kids in school or no kids at all, the school taxes you pay are going to be based on the value of the property you own, for E-LOST how much you pay buying things and, through rebates from the State, how much you earn.
+It doesn't matter whether you have one kid in school, six kids in school or no kids at all, the school taxes you pay are going to be based on the value of the property you own, for E-LOST how much you pay buying things and, through rebates from State, how much you earn.
 There are some general benefits for everyone, even for businesses, in an educated population that is socialized in American culture and in an educated work force able to sustain economic growth.

 A fee is legally different from a tax.
 Imagine that you pull into a parking lot and are asked how much property you own or how much you made last year in order for the attendant to know how much to charge you.

-Instead, everyone pays the same to park because it is a FEE-you are paying for the use of a space; what you pay is directly related to the service (the use of a parking space) that you receive.
+The authors are the President and Vice President of ROSS+associates, an Atlanta based consulting firm that has prepared the vast majority of impact fee programs adopted in Georgia, and has gained enormous hands-on experience assisting communities with continuing implementation of their programs Instead, everyone pays the same to park because it is a FEE-you are paying for the use of a space; what you pay is directly related to the service (the use of a parking space) that you receive.